31 Weeks Pregnant

 Women pregnant with multiples will likely be attending prenatal appointments every week at this point.
 It is common for multiples to be born between the 36th and 38th week.

-Much of the pressure of daily household chores, driving, and simply listening will be on the top of the to-do list.
+Much of the pressure of daily household chores, driving and simply listening will be on the top of dad’s to-do list.
 Pregnant women may expect the great feelings of the second trimester to extend until the end of the pregnancy, but they are now realizing that is not the case, and are likely starting to feel achy, exhausted, and possibly cranky.
-It is important to listen and not judge when it comes to a partner’s complaints about being pregnant.
+Dad needs to listen and not judge when it comes to a partner’s complaints about being pregnant.
 Try to support her emotionally as well as physically and let her know what a good job she is doing.

 As the bones develop and grow stronger, calcium needs to increase.
 You need to make sure you are taking a prenatal vitamin every day and consuming adequate amounts of calcium.
 Milk and cheese are great sources of calcium that fit perfectly into a healthy pregnancy diet.
 If you are a vegetarian, alternate sources of calcium can be found in fortified foods like cereals and grains.